Open a Private Limited Company in Norway - 2024 Guide

 The following video offers a short presentation on the registration of a Norwegian private limited company:

-Main steps in opening a private limited company in Norway
+Main steps in opening a private limited company in Norway in 2024

 Secondly, a list of documents and information must be filled through an application process by which the company will be registered with the Register of Business Enterprises.
 Those documents consist of the memorandum of association as well as documents mentioning the names of the board members, the commercial domain of the company and its main objectives and roles.
 After the amendments of 2013 to the Private Limited Liability Companies Act, the extensiveness of the documentation has been reduced significantly.